Callaway Cars: C17 (Callaway Corvette)

 A special model was offered in 2009, called the Reeves Callaway Signature Edition (RCSE).
 Featuring 606 hp, the RCSE debuted the SC606 package and the RCSE interior group.
-Only 29 of the RCSE models were planned for build and were only offered in Cyber Gray, Crystal Red, and Blade Silver.
+Only 29 of the RCSE models were planned to be built and were only offered in Cyber Gray, Crystal Red, and Blade Silver.
 All wore Callaway nine-spoke aluminum wheels and introduced the new Carbon Fiber hood from Callaway.

 In 2012, Callaway was reissued RPO B2K by Chevrolet Division to identify a very limited run of 25 Corvette Grand Sport Corvettes, both coupes and convertibles, automatics and manuals.
-26 cars were built, including #00, the pilot car.
-Each car was numbered, #00 - #25.
-Each had identical equipment, including special wheels, interior components, and a higher horsepower engine, developing 620 bhp.
+A total of 26 cars were built, including #00, the pilot car.
+Each car was numbered, #00–#25, and had identical equipment, including special wheels, interior components, and a higher horsepower engine, developing 620 bhp.
 When tested by Motorweek TV, it was proclaimed as the quickest vehicle they have ever tested, running the 1/4 mi in 10.8 seconds at 128 mph.